CourtneyOaks/CYCLISTIC_BIKE-SHARE_case_study/README.md

 ### Preparation and processing of the data

-Download the provided 12 zip files.
-Decide on the best analysis tools to use for this job.
-The combined datasets were too large to use Excel or Google Sheets, so I choose to use R Desktop to clean, analyze, and create clear visualizations.
+Downloaded and renamed the provided 12 zip files.
+Decided on the best analysis tools to use for this job.
+The combined datasets were too large to use Excel or Google Sheets, so I choose to use RStudio to clean, analyze, and create clear visualizations.

 Installed necessary packages.
 - install.packages("tidyverse")
 - install.packages("lubridate")
 - install.packages("ggplot2")

+Next, I downloaded the necessary libraries.
 - library("tidyverse")
 - library("lubridate")
 - library("ggplot2")

-Utilized the read_csv() function to read the 12 csv files containing Cyclistic's ride data.
+I utilized the read_csv() function to read the 12 csv files containing Cyclistic's ride data.

 - data0122 <-read_csv("202201-divvy-tripdata 2.csv")
 - data1221 <-read_csv("202112-divvy-tripdata.csv")